 Gaddafi was toppled by Nato-backed forces in 2011.
 Three years later, disputed parliamentary elections produced rival governments in Tripoli and Tobruk.
 Adding to the chaos are the hundreds of rival militia groups that have emerged in the country and the ongoing Western-backed campaigns against Islamic extremists who have gained a foothold in Libya.
 Efforts by the international community to replace the rival administrations with a new Government of National Accord in the capital are already faltering and suffered a major setback in September, when the powerful general Khalifa Haftar seized several oil ports in the east of the country.

-The US art historian and archaeologist Susan Kane, of Oberlin College, Ohio, who won the Society of American Archeology Presidential Award in 2013 for her work in Libya, says that the political fighting is now mirrored by divisions among the country’s archaeologists.
+Fall of Gaddafi The US art historian and archaeologist Susan Kane, of Oberlin College, Ohio, who won the Society of American Archeology Presidential Award in 2013 for her work in Libya, says that the political fighting is now mirrored by divisions among the country’s archaeologists.
 “There are currently three governments in Libya, none of which is functioning very well, and there is no collaboration between them.
 There are two chairmen of antiquities, one in Tripoli and one in Benghazi, and neither one is talking to the other,” she says.
 “There is rampant urban encroachment and looting going on around Shahhat that nobody can stop because of local tribal politics.
 The stuff is gushing out of Cyrenaica.”
 Libya’s heritage is being overlooked amid the focus on Syria and sites such as Palmyra, she adds.

 In July, Unesco listed all five Libyan World Heritage sites as endangered: Cyrene, Leptis Magna, Sabratha, the rock art sites of Tadrart Acacus and the old town of Ghadames.
 For their part, Libyan archaeologists accuse Unesco of not doing enough to assist their efforts on the ground.